The Prosthetic Foot

-The number of times a patient walked into my surgery and asked, ‘can I have a new foot?’ was a common occurrence.
+The number of times a patient walked into my surgery and asked, ‘Can I have a new foot?’ was a common occurrence.
 Perhaps this is no longer a joke?
-However was of the appearance of your foot after amputation?
+However, as for the appearance of your foot after amputation?
 Michael Le-Rouse opens up options here at The Silicone Centre.
-Most people who experience mild foot problems can cope either by selecting shoes more carefully or just accept that odd anomaly.
-However, that odd look could well be due to a forced amputation and so the problem is much greater if you cannot overcome self-consciousness.
+Most people who experience mild foot problems can cope either by selecting shoes more carefully or just accepting that odd anomaly.
+However, that odd look could well be due to a forced amputation, and so the problem is much more significant if you cannot overcome self-consciousness.

-As a former podiatric surgeon I came against some patients who were genuinely concerned about how their foot looked.
-While for the most part this might fall to the ladies, it certainly was not exclusive to the female gender.
-Surgery can offer some solutions but this comes with risk and sometimes disappointment.
+As a former podiatric surgeon, I came against some patients who were genuinely concerned about how their feet looked.
+While, for the most part, this might fall to the ladies, it certainly was not exclusive to the female gender.
+Surgery can offer some solutions, but this comes with risks and sometimes disappointment.
 I came across Michael Li-Rouse, a specialist in silicone prosthetics and orthotics, and so his article is dedicated to some of the options available.
 In his article, he will discuss three methods of how crafted silicone can help feet.
-It is appropriate to advise that in many cases this highly technical work is outside traditional NHS provision.
-Let me introduce you to Michael and his wife Sarah, both Directors of The Silicone Centre.
-His story focuses on supporting patients their anxiety and fears, overcoming self-loathing after living with an abnormality.
+It is appropriate to advise that, in many cases, this highly technical work is outside traditional NHS provision.
+Let me introduce you to Michael and his wife, Sarah, both Directors of The Silicone Centre.
+His story focuses on supporting patients in their anxiety and fears, overcoming self-loathing after living with an abnormality.

 Michael’s story covers the subject of your foot after amputation…

 It has been 12 years now since I discovered the amazing way silicone can be used to benefit many orthopaedic solutions.
-The huge growth of social media is making people more aware, but to be honest I didn’t know much about it until I began my discovery in 2007.
-Before then I’d worked as an orthotic/prosthetic technician without realising its beauty.
-Even now I see patients that are so amazed it exists and wish they had known about it years ago.
+The massive growth of social media is making people more aware, but to be honest, I didn’t know much about it until I began my discovery in 2007.
+Before then, I’d worked as an orthotic/prosthetic technician without realising its beauty.
+Even now, I see patients who are so amazed it exists and wish they had known about it years ago.

 Silicone toe extension

-A single short metatarsal creates a short toe and so one solution is to lengthen the metatarsal.
-While we can do this there is an option to extend the toe itself.
-While it can be corrected, there are risks involved as with any surgery as well as the patient being left with an obvious scar.
+A single short metatarsal creates a short toe, and so one solution is to lengthen the metatarsal.
+While we can do this, there is an option to extend the toe itself.
+While it can be corrected, there are risks involved, as with any surgery, as well as the patient being left with a noticeable scar.
 The condition of the shorter bone goes by the fancy name brachymetatarsia or hypoplastic metatarsal.
-This can affect one or more bones leaving them abnormally short so the toe is very obviously deformed and may overlap.
-Although this condition may result due to a congenital defect it may be an acquired condition.
+This can affect one or more bones, leaving them abnormally short, so the toes may overlap and be very obviously deformed.
+Although this condition may result from a congenital defect, it may be an acquired condition.
 It most frequently involves the fourth metatarsal.

 An alternative solution is to use a silicone extension.
-These silicone toe extensions are made to measure, they are sculpted with fine detail to appear realistic and they also fit well with suction.
-We as a company during the past 6 months have had more requests regarding silicone toes than any other silicone device.
-It can be life changing for a person wanting to feel nobody will be drawn into staring at their defect.
-It helps with self-esteem and for most patients they feel they can walk along the beach/poolside barefoot for the first time in a long time.
+These silicone toe extensions are made to measure, sculpted with fine detail to appear realistic, and fit well with suction.
+As a company, during the past 6 months, we have had more requests regarding silicone toes than any other silicone device.
+It can be life-changing for a person wanting to feel nobody will be drawn into staring at their defect.
+It helps with self-esteem, and most patients feel they can walk along the beach/poolside barefoot for the first time in a long time.

-One of the main benefits is that the patient is able to feel confident in open toe shoes, sandals or flip flops.
+One of the main benefits is that the patient can feel confident in open-toe shoes, sandals, or flip-flops.

 Silicone foot

-A Syme’s amputation (top figure), named after a Scottish surgeon in the 19thcentury removed the foot at the level of the ankle.
-The objective behind these types of amputations will allow weight bearing on the remaining part of the foot, which means that the person can put weight on the bottom of the foot and be able to walk short distances, stand in the shower without the assistance of a prosthesis.
+A Syme’s amputation (top figure), named after a Scottish surgeon in the 19th century, removed the foot at the level of the ankle.
+The objective behind these types of amputations is to allow weight bearing on the remaining part of the foot, which means that the person can put weight on the bottom of the foot and be able to walk short distances and stand in the shower without the assistance of a prosthesis.
 The word prosthesis means an artificial body part.
 For this reason, and associated with better balance, this type of amputation is advantageous.
-Unfortunately, because of a congenital condition, disease or by accident these types of conditions are more common than is thought.
+Unfortunately, because of a congenital condition, disease, or accident, these conditions are more common than they were thought to be.

 Silicone for a drop foot